 Add:

-Then add your chocolate chips or chunks and mix again until they are worked throughout the dough.
-I used dark chocolate chunks, but my kids LOVE these with milk chocolate.
-You could also use the traditional semi sweet OR a mixture of all of them.
+Then add your chopped chocolate, chocolate chunks or any combination and mix again until they are worked throughout the dough.
+I used dark chocolate chips, but my kids LOVE these with milk chocolate chips.
+You could also use the traditional semi-sweet chocolate chips OR a mixture of all of them for the best flavor.

-I was reading a recipe recently that recommended mixing dark chocolate chunks, mini semi sweet, and regular sized milk chocolate chips.
+I was reading a recipe recently that recommended mixing dark chocolate chunks, mini semi-sweet chocolate chips, and regular sized milk chocolate chips.
 She said the mixture really made the chocolate go throughout the cookie and give you all the flavors.
 I should definitely try that next time!

 Bake:

-I use a cookie scooper and put them on a cool baking pan.
-Pop in the oven at 350 degrees for 10-12 minutes.
+I use a cookie scoop and put the cookie dough balls on a parchment-lined baking sheet or cookie sheet lined with parchment paper.
+Pop in the oven at 350 degrees for 10-12 minutes of bake time.
 I found 12 minutes to be perfect for my oven.

-If you use a larger scooper, you’ll need to increase the cooking time to offset for the larger sized cookie.
+If you use a larger cookie scoop or an ice cream scoop, you’ll need to increase the baking time by a few extra minutes to offset for the larger sized cookie.

-When you take them out of the oven, hit the pan 2-3 times on the countertop to flatten them just a little bit.
-Then add flaked salt on top for that salty, chocolatey perfection.
+When you take them out of the oven, hit the baking tray 2-3 times on the countertop to flatten them just a little bit.
+Then add a sprinkle of flaky sea salt on the tops of the cookies for that sweet-salty, chocolatey perfection.

 flaked salt

-This batter can stay in the fridge for about 3 days.
+This large bowl of batter can stay in the fridge, covered with plastic wrap, for about 3 days.
 When I made them, I pulled them out and made one fresh batch each night for a couple nights in a row.
 It was really yummy to have freshly baked cookies at night that I didn’t have to make that day!

 Do I HAVE to refrigerate the cookie dough overnight?